How many beaches does Antigua have? What & Where Are The Top Beaches?

 What does sea fishing cost in Antigua ?

 Prices for bottom fishing are cheaper and you can get around 6 fisherman on the boat from 450 USD splitting the cost (based on a 4 hour fishing session).
 For trolling or deep sea it is a bit more and expectation is for a longer trip up to 12 hours costing in excess of 1000 USD.
 The folks at Antigua Island have organised perhaps the best value and very real trolling fishing tour in Antigua just for their readers !
 Click on the contact us and mention you want to book the sea fishing tour that’s all !

 She came she saw she worked and partied and tanned up a bit Nichole Scherzinger was hosting her X Factor babies here in Antigua.
 I wanted to share this link which has more on the story.
 It’s great publicity for Antigua I’m just pissed that I didn’t meet her 😛

-it’s been a rewarding but protracted period of commute, career, maybe family commitments and you deserve a break away for a week or two.
+it’s been a rewarding but protracted period of commute, career, and maybe family commitments and you deserve a break for a week or two.
 Let me walk you through a destination where you and yours will be treated as royalty.
-That destination is ‘the ridge’ Sugar Ridge in Antigua.
+That destination is ‘the Ridge’ Sugar Ridge in Antigua.

 Throughout the resort rests generous and comfortable ergonomic designer furniture.
 Poolside and throughout the Sugar Club you will find your own style of lounging- as the locals say ‘limin’.